 Who is this scheme for?

 The aim is to embedded mentoring in every faculty, department, and division in the University, however this will take time.
-For 2022, UL Advance is available to all Assistant Professors, Senior Administrators and Administrators across the four faculties.
+For AY 23/24, UL Advance is available to all Associate Professors B, Assistant Professors, Postdoctoral Researchers, Senior Administrators and Administrators across the University.

 Dr. Neil O Connor speaks about his Mentoring experience